muhammadsahilraza/Cancer-Detection-RF-Tuning/README.md

 ## Workflow

-1.Load the dataset from CSV
+1. Load the dataset from CSV
 2. Preprocess: drop unnecessary columns and map target labels
 3. Split data into training/testing sets
 4. Train a Random Forest model